jniles00/Spring-Book/README.md

 ## Why are we doing this?
 The purpose of this project was to demonstrate all the skills and tools we have acquired whilst on this bootcamp.
 This included:
-Agile methodology – being able to work
+Agile methodology – being able to work in iterative steps.

 Jira – using a scrum board that kept track of tasks.

 Git – used for version control and project management.

 Java – object orientated proramming language that was used to create the back end for the API.

 Postman – used to call functions from the API.

 H2 – a database that was used to store the information from the back end.

 Created along with these were a Risk Assessment that identified any pontential risks and ways to mitigate them.
 And a MoSCoW chart (Must Have, Should Have, Could Have, Won’t Have) that displayed what was needed to for an MVP (minimal viable product) and helped keep the project within scope.

 ## How I expected the challenge to go?